bartholomews/SDP/exercises/week_03/README.md

 1. Write down three differences between abstract classes and interfaces in Java 8.
 Provide examples to illustrate your answer.

-a. *An abstract class can have non-final member variables, interfaces can only have constants (i.e. do not have state).*
+   * *An abstract class can have non-final member variables, interfaces can only have constants (i.e. do not have state).*
-b. *Abstract classes can have a constructor, interfaces cannot.*
+   * *Abstract classes can have a constructor, interfaces cannot.*
-c. *Only public methods in interfaces, abstract classes can use protected (visibility/accessiblity modifiers).*
+   * *Only public methods in interfaces, abstract classes can use protected (visibility/accessiblity modifiers).*
-d. *An abstract class can only extend one class, an interface can extend multiple interfaces.*
+   * *An abstract class can only extend one class, an interface can extend multiple interfaces.*

 ```
 interface Interface {
     int y = 1; // allowed on both interfaces and abstract classes;